 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

 Futures and futures options trading involves substantial risk and is not suitable for all investors.
-Please read the Risk Disclosure for Futures and Options prior to trading futures products.
+Please read the Risk Disclosure Statement for Futures and Options prior to trading futures products.